RobotRogue/Enderwire_Docs/README.md

 # Enderwire Docs
 This repository outlines the steps to convert your Ender 3 into a CoreXZ movement printer based on the Voron Switchwire.
+There wasn't really a lot of consolidated information about this so I decided to write it up into a guide.

 **Disclaimer**: Proceed with caution, many steps in a conversion could lead to injury especially when dealing with mains wiring.
 Do so at your own risk, I take no responsibility or liability for your own actions, this guide is informational only.